FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Judgment on the general-purposed language

 A general-purposed language implying the generality and explicitly unspecified [problem domains](https://en.wikipedia.org/wiki/Problem_domain) (in some degrees) in the language design.
-Since the document is not only about some *general-purpose* products *by design*, but also *ensuring* the outcome being actually general-purpose for certain user-defined criteria.
+This document is about not only some *general-purpose* products *by design*, but also *ensuring* the outcome being actually general-purpose for certain user-defined criteria.
 Thus, the past participle form "general-purposed" is used instead of the normal compound adjective "general-purpose".

-Simplicity is also respected similarly, particularly by the emphasis on the (relatively) low cost of adaption among different domains.
+Simplicity of the language is also respected similarly, particularly by the emphasis on the (relatively) low cost of adaption among different domains.

-A significant judgment to generality and simplicity is based on the how many abilities the language has to solve problems in various problem domains.
+Since generality and simplicity are not always consistent in a same language design, there are trade-offs between them.
+A significant judgment to resolve the inconsistency is based on the number of abilities the language has to provide in solving problems from various domains.
 When the design of the language exposes enough features having these properties to meet users' requirements in general, it is considered a general-purposed language.
 Otherwise, it is only enough to serve to some specific problem domains well, hence a [DSL (domain-specific language)](https://en.wikipedia.org/wiki/Domain-specific_language).

 Although how much about "enough" is somewhat subjective, there are still feasible ways by comparing the design with contemporarily well-known and/or historically significant language features.
 So, this is not a big problem in practice.
 How to make the (yet unknown) sets of users' requirements work is more difficult.
 There is still at least one methodology available: avoid specific assumptions from any concrete domains until users request them.